-- Exclusions guidance is based upon current GMBC and DFES guidance and current legislation, which sets out the responsibility of the headteacher, governing body and the LA. - Exclusion will not be used if there are alternative solutions available. (eg, reparation, which enables a pupil to redress the harm that has been done, internal exclusion, managed move) - Only the headteacher has the authority to exclude and will notify parents/carers within one school day by phone and by letter. - Detailed records of incidents are kept and exclusions are reviewed by the governing body.
+- Exclusions guidance is based upon current GMBC and DFES guidance and current legislation, which sets out the responsibility of the headteacher, governing body and the LA. - Exclusion will not be used if there are alternative solutions available. (eg, reparation, which enables a pupil to redress the harm that has been done, internal exclusion, managed move)

-- Exclusions will only be used for serious breaches of school policy, eg:

-- Verbal abuse

-- Violent or threatening behaviour

-- Persistent, defiant, disruptive behaviour

-- Racist or homophobic abuse

-- Bullying

-- As soon as the pupil is excluded, the school will provide appropriate work to be collected by the parent/carer and returned for marking.

-- If a pupil is at risk of permanent exclusion, a Pastoral Support Programme will be implemented.
+- Only the headteacher has the authority to exclude and will notify parents/carers within one school day by phone and by letter. - Detailed records of incidents are kept and exclusions are reviewed by the governing body. - Exclusions will only be used for serious breaches of school policy, eg: - Verbal abuse - Violent or threatening behaviour - Persistent, defiant, disruptive behaviour - Racist or homophobic abuse - Bullying - Non adherence to social distancing rules in relation to COVID-19 - If a child is excluded, they will revert to using the distance learning resources for the duration of their exclusion. - If a pupil is at risk of permanent exclusion, a Pastoral Support Programme will be implemented.